 For the malicious response problem, we follow the methodology proposed by \cite{he2018detecting}.
 First a list of malicious target sentences are created, then the \textit{gibbs-enum} algorithm\footnote{For this paper to be self-contained, we describe the \textit{gibbs-enum} algorithm in Appendix \ref{app:gibbsenum}.} is called to find ``trigger input" that will cause the model to assign large probability to the target sequence.
 The following ``hit types" are defined:

-\begin{itemize} \item \textbf{o-greedy-hit:} A trigger input sequence is found such that the model generates the target sentence from greedy decoding. \item \textbf{o-sample-avg-hit:} A trigger input sequence is found such that the model generates the target sentence with an average word log-probability larger than a given threshold $T_{out}$. \item \textbf{o-sample-min-hit:} A trigger input sequence is found such that the model generates the target sentence with a minimum word log-probability larger than a given threshold $T_{out}$. \item \textbf{io-sample-min/avg-hit:} In addition to the definition of \textbf{o-sample-min/avg-hit}, we also require that the average log-likelihood of the trigger input sequence, measured by a LM, is larger than a threshold $T_{in}$.
+\begin{itemize} \item \textbf{o-greedy-hit:} A trigger input sequence is found such that the model generates the target sentence from greedy decoding. \item \textbf{o-sample-min/avg-hit:} A trigger input sequence is found such that the model generates the target sentence with an minimum/average word log-probability larger than a given threshold $T_{out}$. \item \textbf{io-sample-min/avg-hit:} In addition to the definition of \textbf{o-sample-min/avg-hit}, we also require that the average log-likelihood of the trigger input sequence, measured by a LM, is larger than a threshold $T_{in}$.
 This enforces the trigger input to be more likely to be input by real-world users. \end{itemize} $T_{out}$ is set to the trained seq2seq model's average word log-likelihood on the test data, and $T_{in}$ is set to be a reasonable LM's \footnote{A LSTM language model (LM) is trained on the same training data (regarding each response as an independent sentence).} average word log-likelihood on the test set.
 The intuition is that the model should not assign larger probabilities to the malicious sentences than the reference sentences in the test set.
 Note that these hit types act as criteria $c(\vx, \vy)$, indicating whether a target sentence is hit by a trigger input.

 As shown in \cite{he2018detecting}, a typical seq2seq model trained by MLE has around a $10\%$ hit rate for malicious targets w.r.t. \textbf{sample-min/avg-hit}, across data-sets.
 However, very few malicious targets are hit w.r.t. \textbf{greedy-hit}, so in this work, we focus on the malicious response problem for sampling during decoding.
 In Table \ref{tab:sample-maltab} we show pairs of trigger inputs and the malicious target sentences w.r.t \textbf{io-sample-min-hit}, for the baseline model on Ubuntu data.